ValentinSamohovets/SQEDemoChallengeUI/README.md

 19. Prepare an order and change pizza type, the cost should be changed
 20. Prepare order and click reset, all fields should be set to default

+    - Check all field labels and select options in selects
+    - If some toppings are not covered by test, need to add more tests for toppings